EconomicBubble/EconomicBubble.github.io/README.md

 # EconomiBubble.github.io
 # Tuberculosis is a nasty illness
-# I will never drink milk again, especially from Tesco
+# I will never drink milk again